TileDB-Inc/TileDB/doc/source/tutorials/fragments-consolidation.rst

 stores the explicit coordinates of the non-empty cells in a file ``__coords.tdb``, whereas a dense fragment is missing this file.
-A dense array can have both dense and sparse fragments (since we explained in an earlier tutotial that you can submit sparse writes to a dense array), whereas a sparse array can have only sparse fragments (there is no notion of a dense write in a sparse array).
+A dense array can have both dense and sparse fragments (since we explained in an earlier tutorial that you can submit sparse writes to a dense array), whereas a sparse array can have only sparse fragments (there is no notion of a dense write in a sparse array).
 In the example above, the first two writes create dense fragments, whereas